 In January 2018, we announced the 2018 Global Restructuring Program to reduce our structural cost base by streamlining and simplifying our manufacturing supply chain and overhead organization.
 We expect to close or sell approximately 10 manufacturing facilities and expand production capacity at several others.
 We expect to exit or divest some lower-margin businesses that generate approximately 1 percent of our net sales.
 The restructuring is expected to impact our organizations in all major geographies.
-Workforce reductions are expected to be in the range of 5,000 to 5,500.
-Certain capital appropriations under the 2018 Global Restructuring Program are being finalized.
-Accounting for actions related to each appropriation will commence when the appropriation is authorized for execution.
+Workforce reductions are expected to be in the range of 6,300 to 6,400.

-The restructuring is expected to be completed in 2021, with total costs anticipated to be toward the high end of the previously estimated range of \$1.7 billion to \$1.9 billion pre-tax (\$1.3 billion to \$1.4 billion after tax).
-Cash costs are expected to be \$900 to \$1.0 billion, primarily related to workforce reductions.
-Non-cash charges are expected to be \$800 to \$900 pre-tax and will primarily consist of incremental depreciation, asset write-offs and pension settlement and curtailment charges.
+The restructuring is expected to be completed in 2021, with total costs anticipated to be in the range of \$2.0 billion to \$2.1 billion pre-tax (\$1.5 billion to \$1.6 billion after tax).
+Cash costs are expected to be \$1.1 billion to \$1.15 billion, primarily related to workforce reductions.
+Non-cash charges are expected to be \$900 to \$950 pre-tax and will primarily consist of incremental depreciation, asset write-offs and pension settlement and curtailment charges.
+Restructuring charges in 2021 are expected to be \$180 to \$280 pre-tax (\$135 to \$215 after tax).